Skip to main content

 Each investor card in search results shows the core signals you need to qualify quickly:

-• Fit score — Metal’s ranking of how closely they match your company profile
+• Relevance Score — Metal’s ranking of how closely they match your company profile

-Click any investor card to open their full Investor Profile — portfolio history, thesis detail, valuation ranges, lead/follow behavior, and intro pathways.
+Click any investor card to open their full Investor Profile — portfolio history, thesis detail, valuation ranges, lead/follow behaviour, and intro pathways.

 Adding to Pipeline